 A system can have both surround sound and front speakers using bipole (bipolar, bipole) speakers.
 The bipole speakers use two drivers instead of the one used in the monopole speaker.

-They also have a phase relationship with the dipole speaker systems (the following type in our list) and are not in separate phases as the dipole drivers.
+They also have the same phase relationship as dipole speaker systems, which are the next type on our list.
+Unlike dipole drivers, they are not in different phases.
 Bipole speakers have two drivers.

 The sound will be from one side of the enclosure, and it will fire in different directions.
 However, bipole and dipole speakers will work simultaneously because they are in phase.
 These speakers can be used as side-surround sound.